trailblazer/trailblazer.github.io/guides/trailblazer/2.0/02-trailblazer-basics.md

 ## Notify

-Speaking of `notify!`, this is the last step we need to review, and then you're can call yourself a Trailblazer expert.
+Speaking of `notify!`, this is the last step we need to review, and then you can call yourself a Trailblazer expert.
 In the current state of our application, `Notification` is just an empty class doing nothing.

-To sum up this chapter, I would like to keep it that way.
+To conclude this chapter, I would like to keep it that way.
 A dedicated guide will talk about post-processing logic (*callbacks*), testing and mocking external services like mailers with dependency injections.

 ## Summary

 You're now ready to write full-blown operations implementing the entire workflow for a function of an application.
-Even though you could do all the steps yourself the TRB macros help you in doing so.
+Even though you could do all the steps yourself, the TRB macros help you in doing so.

 There might be open questions around contracts, but we will discuss them in a separate guide.
 If you can't wait for it, have a look at the Trailblazer book, page 51 et seq. explain Reform in great detail.